Tai-Hsien/Mesh_Labeler/README.md

 -   Holding the left mouse button down and dragging will rotate the camera/actor in the direction moved.

 7. There are two methods to annotate a mesh.
-User can go for each method by select the tab.
+User can go for each method by selecting the tab.
 Different methods have different input under their tabs.

 -   Spline Method: Change label by selecting cells (triangles)